-CPT® Description 78999 Unlisted procedure, diagnostic nuclear medicine 76498 Unlisted MR procedure (e.g., diagnostic or interventional) 76497 Unlisted CT procedure (e.g., diagnostic or interventional)
+CPT® Description 76497 Unlisted CT procedure (e.g., diagnostic or interventional) 76498 Unlisted MR procedure (e.g., diagnostic or interventional) 78999 Unlisted procedure, diagnostic nuclear medicine

-- These unlisted codes should be reported whenever a diagnostic or interventional CT or MR study is performed in which an appropriate anatomic site-specific code is not available. - A Category III code that describes the procedure performed must be reported rather than an unlisted code if one is available. - CPT® 76497 or CPT® 76498 (Unlisted CT or MRI procedure) can be considered in the following clinical scenarios: - Studies done for navigation and planning for neurosurgical procedures (i.e. Stealth or Brain Lab Imaging) - Custom joint Arthroplasty planning (not as Alternative Recommendation) (See Osteoarthritis (MS-12.1) in the Musculoskeletal Imaging Guidelines) - Any procedure/surgical planning if thinner cuts or different positional acquisition (than those on the completed diagnostic study) are needed.
-These could include navigational bronchoscopy.
-See Navigational Bronchoscopy (CH-1.7) in the Chest Imaging Guidelines
+- These unlisted codes should be reported whenever a diagnostic or interventional CT or MR study is performed in which an appropriate anatomic site-specific code is not available. - A Category III code that describes the procedure performed must be reported rather than an unlisted code if one is available. - CPT® 76497 or CPT® 76498 (Unlisted CT or MRI procedure) can be considered in the following clinical scenarios: - Studies done for navigation and planning for neurosurgical procedures (i.e., Stealth or Brain Lab Imaging)^{1,2} - Custom joint arthroplasty planning (not as an alternative recommendation): See Osteoarthritis (MS-12.1) in the Musculoskeletal Imaging Guidelines. - Any procedure/surgical planning if thinner cuts or different positional acquisition (than those on the completed diagnostic study) are needed.
+These could include navigational bronchoscopy: See Navigational Bronchoscopy (CH-1.7) in the Chest Imaging Guidelines.